 Accreditation

-• CHAIR: Dr Cameron Maxwell – Anaesthetics Fellow, Royal Prince Alfred Hospital
+CHAIR: Dr Cameron Maxwell – Anaesthetics Consultant, Royal Prince Alfred Hospital, NSW and ACT

 Dr Duncan MacKinnon, GP supervisor, External accreditation advisor